 Ru Catalyst required per Kg hour H2 reformed: 1 grams

 Ce Catalyst promoter per Kg hour H2 reformed: 5 grams

 Gravimetric density: 0.50 kg/kg H2-hr

-Additional hydrogen consumed for dissociation: 0%, only during startup.
+Additional hydrogen consumed for dissociation: 0% of fuel flow

 Ammonia consumption: 6 kg liquid NH3/kg H2-hr

 Cost per kg hr capacity: $2000

 Cesium price: $30,000/kg

 The 21st century demands an updated and improved aviation propulsion technology.
 For over 70 years, kerosene has proven itself safe, reliable, efficient, and most importantly, energy-dense.

 Hydrocarbons, being abundant, easy to store, and easily combusted in gas turbines, have resulted in the tremendous aviation industry we have today.